Shivagni/1-Healthcare/README.md

 Target	1 or 0

-Note:

-Download CEP 1_ Dataset.xlsx using the link given in the Healthcare project problem statement

 Task to be performed:
 ⦁	Preliminary analysis:
 ⦁	Perform preliminary data inspection and report the findings on the structure of the data, missing values, duplicates, etc.
-⦁	Based on these findings, remove duplicates (if any) and treat missing values using an appropriate strategy

-⦁	Prepare a report about the data explaining the distribution of the disease and the related factors using the steps listed below:
+⦁	Based on these findings, remove duplicates (if any) and treat missing values using an appropriate strategy ⦁	Prepare a report about the data explaining the distribution of the disease and the related factors using the steps listed below:
 ⦁	Get a preliminary statistical summary of the data and explore the measures of central tendencies and spread of the data ⦁	Identify the data variables which are categorical and describe and explore these variables using the appropriate tools, such as count plot